 The greatest debate in electric policy today concerns the incompatibility of two sets of policies:

-1. a restructuring of the electric sector, introduced in some areas of the United States, where central planning of generation by state public utility commissions was supplanted by wholesale markets whose auction-set prices are meant to be the exclusive indicators of whether individual plants are economical and should be built or continue to operate; and,
+- A restructuring of the electric sector, introduced in some areas of the United States, where central planning of generation by state public utility commissions was supplanted by wholesale markets whose auction-set prices are meant to be the exclusive indicators of whether individual plants are economical and should be built or continue to operate; and,

-2. a growing trend on the part of governments, especially state governments, to select energy-supply resources by fiat.
+- A growing trend on the part of governments, especially state governments, to select energy-supply resources by fiat.

 For the first time in years, FERC has offered its views on this debate, approving a significant modification to the New England Independent System Operator’s market for capacity late last week.

 Those who hoped for an elegant, conclusive answer to this problem will probably have to keep looking.
 The ISO-NE proceeding suggests there may be a number of sub-optimal paths forward, mapped out through largely subjective administrative decisions, for those who lack the determination to fall conclusively on one side or the other of this debate.

 But let’s back up.
 What FERC approved is a modification to the market’s forward capacity auction.
 This auction is an annual process which clears supply resources’ offers against the ISO’s projection of regional needs three years into the future.
 New resources participating in this auction are subject to a Minimum Offer Price Rule (MOPR).
 The MOPR counts (certain, but not all) government support of a resource as a cost, the point of which is to allow the auction to arrive at a price that is the result of competition between “unsubsidized” bidders.